Ideas worth spreading

 Identify Your Passion

-"What makes your heart beat faster?"
-The first part of the curriculum has students explore the ideas they're passionate about, starting with telling the class "who you are".
-By diving into activities that expand curiosity, participants will identify and discuss what matters most to them.
+"What makes your heart beat faster?" is the first part of the curriculum that encourages students to explore the ideas they are passionate about.
+This involves introducing themselves to the class and sharing their interests.
+Through engaging in various activities designed to expand their curiosity, participants will identify and discuss the things that matter most to them.

 Choose Your Idea

-"What is your big idea?"
-As students journey through the curriculum, they'll be challenged to identify and shape the story only they can tell.
-Through guided brainstorms and active peer feedback exercises, students will craft their very own TED-style talk, from research, writing script, visualizing the ideas, to presentation.
+“What is your big idea?"
+As students progress through the curriculum, they will be challenged to identify and shape a unique story that only they can tell.
+With guided brainstorming and peer feedback exercises, students will craft their very own TED-style talk from researching and writing the script to visualizing the ideas and delivering the presentation.

 Start Talking

 "How can your idea change the world?"
-By the end of their cycle, students will have recorded their very own talk and uploaded it to our YouTube channel, which can then be shared with their families, friends, communities and the world.
+This thought-provoking question is just one of the many prompts that students will explore during their cycle.
+By the end, they will have crafted and recorded their own talk, which will be uploaded to our YouTube channel for sharing with their families, friends, communities, and the world.

-"What makes your heart beat faster?"
-The first part of the curriculum has students explore the ideas they're passionate about, starting with telling the class "who you are".
-By diving into activities that expand curiosity, participants will identify and discuss what matters most to them.
+"What makes your heart beat faster?" is the first part of the curriculum that encourages students to explore the ideas they are passionate about.
+This involves introducing themselves to the class and sharing their interests.
+Through engaging in various activities designed to expand their curiosity, participants will identify and discuss the things that matter most to them.

 Choose Your Idea

-"What is your big idea?"
-As students journey through the curriculum, they'll be challenged to identify and shape the story only they can tell.
-Through guided brainstorms and active peer feedback exercises, students will craft their very own TED-style talk, from research, writing script, visualizing the ideas, to presentation.
+“What is your big idea?"
+As students progress through the curriculum, they will be challenged to identify and shape a unique story that only they can tell.
+With guided brainstorming and peer feedback exercises, students will craft their very own TED-style talk from researching and writing the script to visualizing the ideas and delivering the presentation.

 Start Talking

 "How can your idea change the world?"
-By the end of their cycle, students will have recorded their very own talk and uploaded it to our YouTube channel, which can then be shared with their families, friends, communities and the world.
+This thought-provoking question is just one of the many prompts that students will explore during their cycle.
+By the end, they will have crafted and recorded their own talk, which will be uploaded to our YouTube channel for sharing with their families, friends, communities, and the world.

 Which age group is this class for?

-TrinityScholar's TED-Ed Student Talk class is available for Grade 6-8 and Grade 9-12.
+TrinityScholar offers TED-Ed Student Talk classes for students in Grades 6-8 and 9-12.

 What's TED-Ed

-The TED-Ed platform allows users to take any TED Talk, TED-Ed Lesson or educational video and easily create a lesson plan of customized questions and discussions.
-Users can then distribute these lessons, publicly or privately, and track their impact on the world, a class or an individual student.
-Launched in 2012, TED-Ed is TED’s youth and education initiative.
-TED-Ed’s mission is to spark and celebrate the ideas of teachers and students around the world.
+The TED-Ed platform enables users to create customized lesson plans and discussion questions for any TED Talk, TED-Ed Lesson, or educational video.
+These lessons can be distributed publicly or privately, and their impact can be tracked on a global, class, or individual student level.
+TED-Ed is TED's youth and education initiative, launched in 2012, with a mission to inspire and celebrate the ideas of teachers and students worldwide.

 What's TED

-TED believes passionately that ideas have the power to change attitudes, lives, and ultimately, the world.
-This underlying philosophy is the driving force behind all of TED’s endeavors.
+TED passionately believes in the power of ideas to change attitudes, lives, and the world.
+This fundamental philosophy is the driving force behind all of TED’s endeavors.